Rate limiting with QoS policies

 Step 3

-The Rules in the QoS policy editor lists each rule in evaluation order, and displays a summary of the rule conditions and rate limiting configurations.
-A right-click menu provides rule management options, including moving, enabling, and disabling.
+The QoS policy editor lists each rule in evaluation order and displays a summary of the rule conditions and rate limiting configurations.
+Use the right-click menu to manage rules, including moving, enabling, and disabling them.

-Helpful in larger deployments, you can Filter by Device to display only the rules that affect a specific device or group of devices.
-You can also search for and within rules; the system matches text you enter in the Search Rules field to rule names and condition values, including objects and object groups.
+This feature is helpful in larger deployments.
+You can Filter by Device to display only the rules that affect a specific device or group of devices.
+You can also search for rules, and the system matches text entered in the Search Rules field to rule names and condition values, including objects and object groups.

 Note

-Properly creating and ordering rules is a complex task, but one that is essential to building an effective deployment.
-If you do not plan carefully, rules can preempt other rules, require additional licenses, or contain invalid configurations.
-Icons represent comments, warnings, and errors.
+Properly creating and ordering rules is a complex but essential to effective deployment.
+Careful planning is necessary to prevent rules from preempting each other, requiring additional licenses, or containing invalid configurations.
+Icons in the interface represent comments, warnings, and errors.
 If issues exist, click Show Warnings to display a list.
-For more information, see Best Practices for Access Control Rules.
+For more information, see Best practices for access control rules.

 Step 4

-Click Policy Assignments to identify the managed devices targeted by the policy; see Setting Target Devices for a QoS Policy.
+Click Policy Assignments to identify which managed devices the policy targets; see Set target devices for a QoS policy.

-If you identified target devices during policy creation, verify your choices.
+Verify your choices, if you identified target devices during policy creation.

 Step 5